zrafa/xinu-avr/README.md

 <a name="xinuavr"></a>
 ### Xinu OS for AVR atmega328p

 Current official Xinu versions are designed for ARM, MIPS and x86 architectures .
-The hardware differences between those and the ultra small AVR microcontroller required changes to some low-level data structures of Xinu, mainly using the FLASH memory in the AVR MCU, for keeping several read only data structures, previously in RAM.
-Also, several limits were imposed so those data structures fits into the SRAM AVR memory.
+The hardware differences between those and the ultra small AVR microcontroller required changes to some low-level data structures of Xinu, mainly using the FLASH memory in the AVR MCU, for keeping several read-only data structures, previously in RAM.
+Also, several limits were imposed, so the read-write data structures fits into the SRAM AVR memory.
 The Xinu version for AVR atmega328p has the core functionality of Xinu, and provides some extensions, including an eeprom file system and several UNIX like utilities for the Xinu shell.

 This MCU has just 2KB of SRAM, 32KB of FLASH memory, and 1KB of EEPROM.
 The Xinu version for AVR uses 17KB of FLASH and 0.9KB of RAM, so there is still room (SRAM and FLASH) for the embedded application running on Xinu (concurrent processes).